Panchmura

 Panchmura is a gram panchayat under Taldangra intermediate panchayat, in Khatra subdivision of Bankura district in the Indian state of West Bengal.
-It is 21 km from Bishnupur and is famous for the terracotta Bankura horse, a folk artefact and now the national symbol for Indian handicrafts.
+It is 21 km from Bishnupur and is known for the terracotta Bankura horse, a folk artefact and the national symbol for Indian handicrafts.

-Recently, a local businessman Bhajan Dutta, established a beautiful temple called Tridhara Milan Mandir which is a miniature of Vrindavan.
-The temple was established on July 1, 2022 and currently serves over 2000 people daily.
-Panchmura is completely covered with beautiful forests and nurseries.

 Geography

 Location

 Panchmura is located at 22.9667°N 87.1667°E. It has an average elevation of 68 m.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.